 The overall health of the container plants in the DG-5 mitigation area was noted as being good.
-Approximately 15 to 20 percent of all container plants were noted as showing varied levels of stress, which is the same percentage of plants that were showing stress during the previous qualitative monitoring event.
-While the 300-foot buffer around a least Bell's vireo nest that affected all of DG-5 has been removed, weed proliferation in this area prior to buffer removal likely contributed to plant stress and mortality.
-Gopher herbivory is also a significant problem in DG-5 and accounts for the majority of the missing container plants.
-In addition, gopher activity has increased the level of basin degradation and many basins need repair.
-Formal mortality counts were taken for DG-5 during the quantitative monitoring and will be included in the annual reporting.
-Similar to DG-4, the container planted willow species and Fremont's cottonwoods were showing signs of seasonal dieback.
+Approximately 10 percent of all container plants were noted as showing varied levels of stress, which is approximately the same percentage of plants that were showing stress during the previous qualitative monitoring event.
+Gopher herbivory, which has been as significant problem in DG-5 during past monitoring visits, was not observed; however, this may have been due to the high level of weed proliferation creating a visual buffer.
+Formal mortality counts were taken for DG-5 during the 2020 quantitative monitoring and were included in the 2020 annual reporting.
+Similar to DG-4, the container planted willow species and Fremont's cottonwoods were no longer showing signs of seasonal dieback.
+Some of the planting basins were observed to have minor erosion and should be repaired.
 The installation of plants in the DG-5 mitigation area appears to have been completed successfully and the issues noted during the monitoring are not expected to have a negative impact on the continued growth of the plants.
 Photos 24 and 25 in Attachment B document the mitigation area during the monitoring visit.

 Native plant growth was noted throughout the DG-5 mitigation area, likely both from natural recruitment and from seeding.
-Native plants such as annual bursage, mugwort, mulefat, Canada horseweed, California poppy, and stinging nettle were observed sprouting in the DG-5 mitigation area.
+Native plants such as Canada horseweed, California poppy, caterpillar phacelia, California bluebells, and stinging nettle were observed sprouting in the DG-5 mitigation area.

-Nonnative weed cover in DG-5 was estimated at approximately 5 to 10 percent, which is the same percent of nonnative weed cover that was observed during the previous qualitative monitoring event.
-Nonnative species observed in DG-5 included wild oat (Avena fatua), black mustard, poison hemlock, common barley (Hordeum vulgare), and perennial pepperweed.
+Nonnative weed cover in DG-5 was estimated at approximately 45 percent, which is approximately 10 percent lower than the percent of nonnative weed cover that was observed during the previous qualitative monitoring event; however, many of the nonnative weeds observed have gone to flower and will produce seed soon.
+Nonnative weeds are beginning to proliferate throughout this mitigation area.
+Nonnative species observed in DG-5 included black mustard, Italian thistle, poison hemlock, perennial pepperweed, annual yellow sweetclover, curly doc, and London rocket (Sisymbrium irio).